-Iraqi Forces Surround Last ISIS Bastion al-Qaim
+Iraqi Forces Surround Last ISIS Bastion Al-Qaim

-Alwaght- Iraqi forces Tuesday battled up to the edge of al-Qaim, the largest town still held by ISIS Takfiri terrorist group in the country, as they pushed a final assault on the Takfiri extremists.
+Alwaght- Iraqi forces battled up on Tuesday to the edge of al-Qaim, the largest town still held by ISIS Takfiri terrorist group in the country, as they pushed a final assault on the Takfiri extremists.

 Iraq's Joint Operations Command said government troops - backed by Popular Mobilization Forces, PMF, - captured the village of al-Obeidi, some 20 kilometers from the Syrian border on the eastern outskirts of the town.